prayag-sangode/misc/README.md

 | **Advanced**     | 1.
 How to design large-scale Terraform projects. <br> 2.
 How to implement CI/CD with Terraform. <br> 3.
 Strategies for state locking and consistency. <br> 4.
 How to handle secrets in Terraform. <br> 5.
 Difference between Terraform Cloud and Enterprise. <br> 6.
 How to write complex modules with outputs. <br> 7.
 Terraform graph and dependency visualization. <br> 8.
 Blue-green and canary deployments with Terraform. <br> 9.
 Testing Terraform configurations. <br> 10.
 Managing multi-cloud infrastructure with Terraform. |

 ---

+This format can be extended for **all 17 topics**, each with 10+ questions in Basic/Intermediate/Advanced levels.

 If you want, I can **complete the table for all 17 topics in the same format**, so you get a **full interview question bank** for GCP, Kubernetes, Terraform, GitHub Actions, Jenkins, CI/CD, Automation, Unit Testing, Python, Go, Java, REST APIs, Web Frameworks, Git, Moderne, Relational and NoSQL Databases.